Elle Macpherson: Acting career

 Macpherson had her breakout role playing an artist's model in the 1994 film Sirens, which starred Hugh Grant, Sam Neill, and Tara FitzGerald.
 She also acted in a number of other film roles, appearing in films such as Woody Allen's Alice, Batman & Robin alongside George Clooney, The Edge with Anthony Hopkins, and The Mirror Has Two Faces with Barbra Streisand.
 In 1996 Macpherson hosted an episode of Saturday Night Live.

 In 1999, Macpherson appeared in five episodes of the American TV series Friends as Joey Tribbiani's roommate and eventual girlfriend, Janine Lecroix.
-Macpherson went on to act in the movie Jane Eyre with William Hurt, and she has also appeared alongside Ben Stiller and Sarah Jessica Parker in If Lucy Fell.
-Her most controversial acting role was in the Showtime cable network miniseries, A Girl Thing, as a woman experimenting with bisexuality.
+Macpherson went on to act in the movie Jane Eyre with William Hurt, and she has also appeared alongside Ben Stiller and Sarah Jessica Parker in If Lucy Fell. her most controversial acting role was in the Showtime cable network miniseries A Girl Thing, as a woman experimenting with bisexuality.
 In 2001, she appeared in the Italian movie South Kensington.
 She played agent Claudia Foster in The Beautiful Life, appearing with Mischa Barton, Sara Paxton and Corbin Bleu.
-The show centred on aspiring models working for a modelling agency, trying to make it big in New York City and in the fashion world.
+The show centred on aspiring models working for a modelling agency and trying to make it big in New York City and in the fashion world.
 In April 2011, she starred with Gary Lineker in an advertisement for Walkers Crinkles.